libretiny-eu/libretiny/docs/config.md

 ## Platform options

 - LT_HAS_LWIP - whether platform SDK has LwIP.
 This causes `LwIPRxBuffer.cpp` to be compiled for platform libraries to use.
+- LT_HAS_LWIP2 - whether platform has LwIP v2.0.0 or newer.
+This causes `LwIPmDNS.cpp` to be compiled.